iamjmitch/scrolling-website-example/readme.md

 **_mobile responsive_**. some minor positioning tweaks may be needed if scaling alot higher than demo width.

-**_onmouseover_** runs a script to calculate the pixel height difference between the 'screen viewing window' and the image height and adjusts the margin of the image with a transition effect to emulate scrolling.
+**_onmouseover_** runs a script to calculate the difference in pixel height between the scrolling image and and viewport emulating the laptop screen.
+That pixel difference is then used to adjust the margin of the scrolling image to emulate the effect of a scrolling website..

-**_onmouseout_** runs a sript to return image to its original position.
-Also speeds up the transition from 0.7s to 0.1s for UX.
+**_onmouseout_** runs a script to return the scrolling image to its original position.
+Also speeds up the transition CSS property from 0.7s to 0.1s for better user experience.

 **_see example_** [Here.](https://elegant-ardinghelli-98236a.netlify.app/)